IncentEdge

 Minimum qualifying emissions intensity

-Hydrogen with lifecycle emissions above 4.0 kg CO2e/kg does not qualify for any 45V credit.
 Prevailing wage and apprenticeship requirements apply; non-compliant projects receive 20% of the above rates.

-Additionality Requirements
+Additionality Rules

 New Build Requirement